Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 \subsubsection{Vertex Locking}

-We employ an additional technique that is intended to help migrate the boundary in a coordinated fashion across successive iterations.
-This technique employs a lock bit, which excludes all vertices selected into $M$ by an iteration of our LP from being chosen into $X$ in the next iteration of our LP.
-Locking helps to prevent oscillations, which occur when a vertex moves back and forth between two parts in successive iterations.
+We employ an additional technique that is intended to help migrate the boundary in a coordinated fashion over successive iterations.
+This technique uses a lock bit, which excludes all vertices selected in $M$ by an iteration of Jetlp from being chosen into $X$ in the next iteration of Jetlp.
+Locking helps to prevent oscillations, which occur when a vertex moves back and forth between two parts in successive Jetlp iterations.
 These oscillations may decrease solution quality by increasing the difficulty in changing the boundary's shape and location.
+Locks do not affect rebalancing iterations, nor does rebalancing change the lock state of any vertex.